rgesteve/tryprev3/README.md

 To run this sample, you'll also need [.NET 7.0.](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).

+Furthermore, this sample relies on datasets included in the ML.NET repo codebase (specifically on `test/data`).
+To run in your local machine, you'll need to clone that repo and modify the "dataRoot" variable to point to where you have accordingly.

 With this, trying this out should be as simple as
 ```bash
 dotnet run